jhmpy/riverSearch/README.md

 # River Search In Two-dimensional Array
-Find the pattern (length) of horizontally or vertically adjacent 1's in a two-dimensional array
+Finding the pattern (length) of horizontally or vertically adjacent 1's in a two-dimensional array